How to make Ninniku Miso (garlic miso paste) for rice and vegetables

-The item I purchased this time is Ninniku Miso (にんにくみそ), which is a sweet, savory paste though the product name literally means garlic miso.
+The product I purchased this time is Ninniku Miso (にんにくみそ), which is a sweet, savory paste though the product name literally means garlic miso.

-The other ingredient also includes a Korean red chili paste, Gochujang, so, as a result, the condiment gets sweet and savory.
+The other ingredient also includes a Korean red chili paste “Gochujang”.As a result, this condiment gets sweet and savory.

-How to use this sweet garlic miso paste
+How to use the Japanese garlic miso paste

-As I wrote above, this Japanese condiment goes well especially with rice and vegetables.That is probably because they are plain foods.
+As I wrote above, this Japanese condiment goes well especially with rice and vegetables.This is probably because these are plain foods.

 Steamed plain rice and the garlic miso paste are the most typical combination.We Japanese put the condiment on the rice and enjoy them together.

-Speaking of the combination of the condiment and vegetables, the garlic miso paste works well with almost any vegetable dish.
+Speaking of the combination of Ninniku Miso and vegetables, the garlic miso paste matches well with almost any vegetable dish.

-For example, the sweet miso paste goes well with boiled spinach,
+For example, the sweet miso paste works well with boiled spinach,

 and it also makes a good pair with boiled carrots and potatoes.